apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

                 <td>optional</td>
                 <td style="word-wrap: break-word;">+00:00</td>
                 <td>String</td>
                 <td>The session timezone which controls how temporal types are converted to STRING in OceanBase.
-Can be UTC offset in format "±hh:mm", or named time zones if the time zone information tables in the mysql database have been created and populated.</td>
+Can be named time zone or UTC offset in format "±hh:mm".</td>
             </tr>
             <tr>
                 <td>logproxy.host</td>